-How to contact environmental health
+When to involve environmental health

-Contact the environmental health team at your local council.
+Contact the right team at the council

 What to expect